timothy12maisha/delani-studio/README.md

 ## Description

-This is the Delani studio website that has i tried creating a replica of an existing delani studio website done by johny Govish github.
+This is the Delani studio website for the company that does software design, development and product management.

 ## Behaviour Driven Development
 1.Landing Page